Novel artificial genomic DNA can replicate and evolve outside the cell

-Category: Environment Hits: 7Scientists successfully induced gene expression from a DNA and evolution through continuous replication extracellularly using cell-free materials alone for the first time.
+Category: Environment Hits: 8Scientists successfully induced gene expression from a DNA and evolution through continuous replication extracellularly using cell-free materials alone for the first time.
 By adding the genes necessary for transcription and translation to the artificial genomic DNA, it could be possible to develop artificial cells that can grow autonomously, and it will be expected to produce efficient useful substances.

 Read more https://www.sciencedaily.com/releases/2021/11/211119155610.htm